 As a result of an inquiry in 2014, the Senate Standing Committee on Finance and Public Administration broadened the application of the Murray Motion to include corporate Commonwealth entities, which includes the Commission.
 From 1 July 2017, the Commission is required to comply with the Murray Motion.

-Pursuant to the Senate Order for entity contracts, the following table sets out contracts entered into by the Australian Commission on Safety and Quality in Health Care (the Commission) that are at, or above, the value of $100,000 (GST inclusive) which are, or have been, active within the report period 1 January 2017 – 31 December 2017.
+Pursuant to the Senate Order for entity contracts, the following table sets out contracts entered into by the Commission that are at, or above, the value of $100,000 or more (GST inclusive) which are, or have been, active within the report period 1 July 2017 – 30 June 2018.

 The Commission’s contracts for services contain confidentiality provisions of a general nature that are designed to protect the confidential information of the parties that may be obtained or generated in carrying out the contract.